Veilios/StoryTime/README.md

 # StoryTime
 A game made with Three js.

-Art by my daughter.
+This game is going to be a side scroll adventure with story and art by my daughter.